sandravgabriel/list-randomizer/README.md

 ## 🤔 What's the Purpose?

 Ever have trouble deciding what to play on game night?
 List Randomizer is here to help!
 This app is designed for board game enthusiasts to catalog their collection.
 You can easily filter your games by the number of players or genre to see exactly what's suitable for your group.
-And for those moments of indecision, the app can pick a random game from the filtered list for you.
+And for those moments of indecision, the app can pick a random game from the (filtered) list for you.

-*(Further features are planned!)*
+*(Further features are planned)*

 ## ✨ Features